Pesaskastew Solar Project

 About the project

-The Pesâkâstêw Solar Project is a 10 MW solar farm in development in the Rural Municipality of Weyburn, Saskatchewan, approximately 4 km southwest of the city of Weyburn on land with low environmental sensitivity.
-The project is set to be operational by the end of 2021, supplying clean energy to the Saskatchewan electrical grid.
+The Pesâkâstêw Solar Project is a 10 MW solar farm in the Rural Municipality of Weyburn, Saskatchewan, approximately 4 km southwest of the city of Weyburn.
+The project is set to be operational by summer 2022, supplying clean energy to the Saskatchewan electrical grid.

 What's happening?